 If you’re a photographer, there’s a truthful hazard you’ve heard of Peak Design.
 The agency’s first product, the Capture digital camera clip system, was released on Kickstarter in 2011 and earned a groovy $360,000.
-The product, which allows photographers to connect a digital camera to a belt or backpack strap, presented a simple option to a not unusual hassle.
+The product, which allows photographers to connect a digital camera to a belt or backpack strap, presented a simple option to a not-unusual hassle.
 The campaign blew past expectancies.
 Then lightning struck two times.
 Then again, and once more, and once more…

 It’s no wonder, then, that Peak Design returned to Kickstarter to release the Travel Tripod.
 Billed as a “ground-up reexamination of camera tripod layout,” it claims to be the most volumetrically green tripod ever made, which could still assist full-size cameras and lenses.

 Peak Design solved this hassle in the most apparent way: By now, not making the tubes around.
 The Travel Tripod has a roughly triangular middle column with a completely narrow diameter; the legs are molded to fit almost flush against it while closed.
 Not most effective does this save space.
-However, it makes the tripod tons greater secure to keep in your hand.
+However, it makes the tripod tonsmorer secure to keep in your hand.

 Another component Peak Design did turn into take away all the knobs that typically jut out from a tripod head, opting alternatively for an unmarried locking dial that encircles the mounting plate and tightens or loosens the head onto the ball joint.
 Some photographers may additionally locate the shortage of an independent pan control to be small trouble, but Peak Design’s technique has wiped clean up the ball head considerably; when it comes to sliding the Travel Tripod into a tripod collar on a backpack, there are not any difficult factors to seize on the fabric or straps.